panchitoibanez/nodejs-with-aws/PROJECT.md

 - [x] **Week 2: User Authentication**: AWS Cognito setup, user sign-up, and user sign-in endpoints.
 - [x] **Week 3: Core Wishlist API**: DynamoDB setup and full CRUD API for managing wishlists.
 - [x] **Week 4: Asynchronous Scraper**: Set up an SQS queue and a Lambda function to create a decoupled, event-driven workflow for background processing.
+- [x] **Week 5: Infrastructure as Code**: Recreated the entire cloud infrastructure using the AWS CDK.